 Our holding company has no other material sources of cash inflows other than investment income.
 Furthermore, our holding company contributed \$800 million in the first quarter of 2013, \$100 million in December 2012 and \$200 million in December 2011 to support its insurance operations.
 Any further contributions to our insurance operations or other non-insurance affiliates would further decrease our holding company cash and investments.
 See discussion of our non-insurance contract underwriting services under "Financial Condition" above and in Note 5 - "Litigation and Contingencies" to our consolidated financial statements.
+We may also contribute funds to our insurance operations in connection with the implementation of revised mortgage insurer capital standards by the GSEs.
+See "Overview - Capital" above for a discussion of these capital standards.

-In the second quarter of 2012, we repurchased for cash approximately \$70.9 million in par value of our 5.375% Senior Notes due in November 2015, at a cost of \$53.1 million.
-We recognized \$17.8 million in gains on the repurchases, which is included in other revenue on the Consolidated Statements of Operations for the year ended December 31, 2012.
+During the second quarter of 2013 we repurchased \$17.2 million of our 5.375% Senior Notes due in November 2015 at par value.
+In the second quarter of 2012, we repurchased approximately \$70.9 million in par value of our 5.375% Senior Notes due in November 2015, at a cost of \$53.1 million.
+We recognized \$17.8 million in gains on the 2012 repurchases, which is included in other revenue on the Consolidated Statements of Operations for the three and six months ended June 30, 2012.
 We may from time to time continue to seek to acquire our debt obligations through cash purchases and/or exchanges for other securities.
 We may do this in open market purchases, privately negotiated acquisitions or other transactions.
 The amounts involved may be material.